-EMPLOYEES WITH FEWERTHAN EMPLOYEES WITH FIVE OR FIVE YEARS OF SERVICE MORE YEARS OF SERVICE 100% of daily base pay for the first 30 days; 100% of daily base pay for up to 60% of daily base pay thereafter, up to a 180 days of disability. combined total of 180 calendar days.
+Employees with Fewer Than Five Years of Service Employees with Five or More Years of Service 100% of daily base pay for the first 30 days; 60% 100% of daily base pay for up to 180 days of of daily base pay thereafter, up to a combined disability. total of 180 calendar days.